hashicorp/terraform-provider-azurerm/website/docs/r/service_fabric_cluster.html.markdown

 * `id` - The ID of the Service Fabric Cluster.

+* `cluster_endpoint` - The Cluster Endpoint for this Service Fabric Cluster.

 ## Import

 Service Fabric Clusters can be imported using the `resource id`, e.g.